xishantingyu/SESE/day6/The_Cathedral_and_the_Bazaar.md

 *	Causes of Conflict

-	-	Who gets to make binding decisions about a project?
+	-      gets to make binding decisions about a project?
 	-      Who gets credit or blame for what?
 	-      How to reduce duplication of effort and prevent rogue versions from complicating bug tracking?
 	-      What is the Right Thing, technically speaking?

 *	Project Structures and Ownership